Please select from the topics below. If you cannot find the answer you are looking for, please contact us.

 - Non-marking trainers for indoor sports.
 Students cannot use their normal outdoor trainers in the sports halls

 - Sun cream

 - Personal toiletries, including toothpaste and toothbrush

-- Flip-flops for wear in communal bathing areas
+- Flip-flops to wear in communal bathing areas

 - Travel adaptor for electrical items (UK has a 3-pin socket)

-- Students should be very careful with valuable items and money when visiting big cities, such as London, as pickpockets target foreign students.
-For example, do not leave valuables in the front pocket of a rucksack
+- Students should be very careful with valuable items and money when visiting big cities.
+For example, do not leave valuables in the front pocket of a rucksack.

-- Twin is not responsible for changing foreign currency into Pounds Sterling, although staff will always help students who wish to change money
+- Twin cannot change foreign currency, although staff will always help students who want to change money.

 +English Lessons FAQs